Lisa's Wedding: Cultural references

-The episode makes mention of "40 classic films starring Jim Carrey" in 2010.
+The beginning of Lisa and Hugh's romance is similar to the one in the 1970 film Love Story.
+Hugh and Lisa attend "40 classic films starring Jim Carrey" in 2010.
 According to David Mirkin, this is a joke about how "huge" Carrey's films were at the time, and how he was not garnering much respect as an actor.
 Lisa wandering away from the Renaissance fair while following a rabbit is similar to the plot of Alice's Adventures In Wonderland.
 The sounds of the car are the same as the ones used in The Jetsons.
 On Lisa's wall there is a poster of Rolling Stones Steel Wheelchair Tour 2010.
 Wrist communicators are using the same sounds as communicators in Star Trek.
 In this episode's version of the future, apparently three of the major American television networks have been bought by ABC and merged into CNNBCBS.
 Hugh Parkfield is a parody of English actor Hugh Grant.
-The beginning of Lisa and Hugh's romance is similar to the one in the 1970 film Love Story.
 Martin Prince's fate is a parody of The Phantom of the Opera.
 The song that he plays on the organ is a variation of "A Fifth of Beethoven" by Walter Murphy, a disco version of Beethoven's "Symphony No. 5" in C Minor.
-Hugh mentions that he and Lisa are "both utterly humorless about our vegetarianism"; in the next season's episode, "Lisa the Vegetarian," Lisa does indeed become a vegetarian and remains one for subsequent episodes.